angular/protractor/lib/driverProviders/README.md

 DriverProvider.prototype.setupEnv

 /**
- * @return {webdriver.WebDriver} The setup driver instance.
+ * @return {Array<webdriver.WebDriver>} The setup driver instances.
  */
-DriverProvider.prototype.getDriver
+DriverProvider.prototype.getDrivers

 /**
  * @return {q.promise} A promise which will resolve when the environment